software-development-project-1/project-template/README.md

 It communicates with the backend via API calls to display quizzes, questions, and user-related information.

    **Key features:**
-   - Quiz listing and details pages.
+   - Quiz and question listing and details pages.
-   - Quiz creation forms.
+   - Quiz and question creation forms.
    - Role-based access control (teacher vs. student).
    - Displaying quiz results.